longpinkytoes/MB-Lab-docs/docs/joints_files.rst

 Offset File

-Sometimes the joint is used for inverted kinematics.
+Sometimes the joint is used for inverse kinematics.
 This file allows to offset it in order to place the command. (the icosphere circled in green)

 The tool for these 2 files drives the creator a lot, as the names can't be changed, as the number of bones.